Top 10 Best South Park Episodes

 South Park made fun of Lorde, and she actually liked it.
 They even made Sia sing a song pretending that she's Lorde.
 Brilliant.

-Now KFC is illegal and Cartman works with some kids as cartels to do some chicken dealing?
-Also, how would you like to wear a testicale coat out in public?
+Now KFC is illegal, and Cartman works with some kids as cartels to do some chicken dealing?
+Also, how would you like to wear a testicle coat out in public?
 It's no wonder how weird South Park has gotten, but this is hilarious!

-This is so much better than the Scott tenormam episode.
-I hate the Scott tenormam episode, it's not even funny at all.
+This is so much better than the Scott Tenorman Must Die episode.
+I hate the Scott Tenorman Must Die episode.
+It's not even funny at all.
 This is the funniest episode of all time.
-This should be #1 easily no questions asked
+It should easily be #1, no questions asked.

 This was just one of the funniest South Park episodes of all time.
-Also, the music that plays when Randy and the gang are all bouncing on their balls, is just SOOO fitting
+Also, the music that plays when Randy and the gang are all bouncing on their balls is just so fitting.

-One of the best episodes ever, and best of Season 11!
+One of the best episodes ever, and the best of Season 11!
 After Raisins, it shows that the writers finally cared.
-Stan trying to help Kyle with his problems with Wendy helping out as well, this is great
+Stan trying to help Kyle with his problems with Wendy helping out as well, this is great.

 Bebe Stevens is evil in this episode.